 Web Hosting for Bloggers

-If you’re looking for an affordable web host that’s not affiliated with EIG, GreenGeeks is a fantastic option!
+If you’re looking for an affordable web host that’s not affiliated with EIG (the company that owns Bluehost and myriad other hosting companies), GreenGeeks is a fantastic option!
 Packages start at $3.96 per month, and that includes web hosting, email, unlimited space, a transfer to their servers and more.

 SiteGround has been getting a lot of buzz as being one of the most stable and affordable web hosts for bloggers.
 Prices start as low as $3.95 per month for your first year and you also get a free domain name for one year.
 One great thing about SiteGround is that you can scale your service so you’re not paying for server space that you’re not using.
 For instance, the cheapest plan works until you’re receiving 10,000 visitors per month, at which case you may want to upgrade to prevent downtime.
 Having options like this is rare, but great for new bloggers!

 Since we weren’t all born with – or taught – graphic design skills, it’s great to have a few design resources that you can turn to when you need something like a new font, a background, graphics or templates.
 These are the design resources I turn to on a regular basis.

 Whether you’re looking for new fonts, or website templates, or maybe even Photoshop tools or stock images, Creative Market is a great place to look.
 It has become one of my go-to destinations when I am looking for anything related to graphic design.

 Tip: Every Monday Creative Market releases six free design tools!
 I obsessively check for their newsletter on Monday mornings!